Create a

 Challenges abound with managing a workforce with mixed schedules and locations.
 While allowing employees flexibility in their work location can drive higher engagement, retention, and lower stress/burnout, there is a trend towards decreased (28%) remote worker connections to the organization's mission and purpose.
 As this is a key driver of positive talent outcomes, it should be a concern.

-Similarly, 32% of hybrid workers report a lower connection to their company culture, a likely outcome of working in an isolated environment.
-Indeed, building and maintaining a culture is more challenging in a remote work environment, given the lack of personal connections and relationships built in an in-person environment.
-Being deprived of close contact seems to negatively impact the formation of trust, connection, and mutual purpose essential to collaborative work.
-And 41% of remote employees reported difficulties in fitting into a company culture, an issue particularly problematic with increasingly diverse workforces.
+Similarly, 32% of hybrid workers report feeling less connected to their company culture, likely due to working in an isolated environment.
+Indeed, building and maintaining a culture is more challenging in a remote work environment, given the lack of personal connections and relationships that develop in an in-person setting.
+Being deprived of close contact seems to negatively affect the formation of trust, connection, and mutual purpose, which are essential to collaborative work.
+And 41% of remote employees reported difficulty fitting into a company culture, an issue particularly problematic in increasingly diverse workforces.

 Key steps to take to build a strong remote work environment